Corcoran, CA (COC)

 Corcoran, CA 93212

 The Amtrak stop in Corcoran is located on the eastern edge of town where Whitley Avenue crosses the railroad tracks.
-As part of the Mobility First initiative of the American Recovery and Reinvestment Act of 2009, the Corcoran received a new wheelchair lift and enclosure and pad in 2011.
-A sidewalk to the platform is planned in addition.
-The total estimated cost is $29,700.
+As part of the Mobility First initiative of the American Recovery and Reinvestment Act of 2009, the Corcoran station received a new wheelchair lift and enclosure and pad in 2011.

 In October 1999, the Corcoran Transit Center opened to provide a waiting room for local bus and rail passengers as well as administrative offices for the bus service.
 It replaced an earlier depot constructed by the Atchison, Topeka, and Santa Fe Railroad (ATSF) in 1907.
 Similar to its predecessor, the transit center was designed in a Spanish Revival style that makes great use of remates, or decorative curvilinear gables that add a dramatic sense of movement to the facades.
 In accordance with the Spanish Revival aesthetic, wall surfaces are covered in cream colored stucco; accents such as the coping of the remates and the belt course of the pavilion are highlighted in a contrasting light brown color.